 ClearPoint Disposables.
 The disposable components of our ClearPoint system consist primarily of our SmartFrame trajectory device, a hand controller and related accessories, and our SmartFlow Cannula.
 Our SmartFrame device is an adjustable trajectory guide that attaches to the patient's skull and holds the targeting cannula.
 The hand controller attaches to our SmartFrame device, and it is used by the physician to adjust the roll, pitch, and X and Y orientation of the targeting cannula while the patient is in the MRI scanner.
 The accessories include all other components necessary to facilitate the MRI-guided neurosurgical procedure, such as our SmartGrid patch, which is an MRI-visible marking grid that enables rapid localization of the entry position into the brain, and our customized surgical draping, which creates a sterile field within the MRI scanner.
+The SmartFrame OR Stereotactic System is a single use disposable that does not require MRI guidance.
 For drug delivery procedures, our SmartFlow cannula, which is an MRI-compatible injection and aspiration cannula, serves as the vehicle for the delivery of the compound.

 ClearPoint Software.
 Our ClearPoint system software guides the physician in surgical planning, device alignment, navigation to the target and procedure monitoring.
 The software uses image segmentation algorithms to help locate and identify our SmartFrame device and its targeting cannula, as well as the anatomical structures of the brain.
 The software also performs geometric computations to provide the physician with information regarding the positioning of instruments inserted into the patient's brain relative to the target anatomical structures.
 At the completion of the procedure, the software generates an automated report that includes the key metrics from the procedure.
+In 2022, we received FDA approval for the ClearPoint Maestro Brain Model, a software tool which we designed to automate the process of identifying, labelling, and quantifying the volume and shape of brain structures visible in MRI images.

-ClearPoint Therapeutic Solutions.
+ClearPoint Therapeutic Solutions

 Our ClearPoint Prism Neuro Laser Therapy System is indicated for use to necrotize or coagulate soft tissue through interstitial irradiation or thermal therapy for neuro applications under 3.0T MRI guidance.
 The laser system can be used in conjunction with the ClearPoint navigation platform to refine the desired trajectory for the laser therapy catheter and to confirm accurate laser catheter placement.
-The laser system consists of a mobile laser unit, Thermoguide software to monitor changes in tissue temperature during therapy, and disposable laser applicator and MR introducer components.
+The laser system consists of a mobile laser unit, Thermoguide software to monitor changes in tissue temperature during therapy, and disposable laser applicator and magnetic resonance ("MR") introducer components.

+ClearPoint Services

-ClearPoint Services.
-We provide consulting services to our pharmaceutical and other medical technology partners for improving outcome predictability and optimizing pre-clinical and clinical workflows.
-Our expertise is concentrated in benchtop testing, pre-clinical studies, clinical trial support, regulatory consultation, and over-arching translation from the pre-clinical to the clinical setting to enhance accuracy and precision of drug delivery.
+We provide consulting services to our pharmaceutical and other medical technology partners for improving outcome predictability and optimizing preclinical and clinical workflows.
+Our expertise is concentrated in benchtop testing, preclinical studies, clinical trial support, regulatory consultation, and over-arching translation from the preclinical to the clinical setting to enhance accuracy and precision of drug delivery.
+In 2021, we expanded our expertise to include in vivo biology services in large and small research models to assist our customers with establishing drug safety prior to and in support of human clinical trials.